Zhuo Lu (吕卓), Ph.D., Assistant Professor

 |[Jul, 2018] Our work on training-agnostic keystroke inference is to appear in ACM CCS 2018.|

 Dr. Zhuo Lu is an Assistant Professor in Department of Electrical Engineering, University of South Florida.
 He is also affiliated with the Florida Center for Cybersecurity and by courtesy with Department of Computer Science and Engineering.
 He currently leads the Communications, Security, and Analytics (CSA) Lab at University of South Florida.
 His research has been supported by NSF, ARO, ONR, DOE and Florida Center for Cybersecurity.
 Dr. Lu received his Ph.D. degree from North Carolina State University in 2013.
-Dr. Lu's research has been mainly focused on modeling and analytical perspectives on communication, network, and security.
-His recent research is equally focused on practical and system perspectives on networking and security.
-He is a member of ACM and IEEE.
+Dr. Lu's research has been mainly focused on both theoretical and system perspectives on communication, network, and security.
+His recent research is equally focused on machine learning and AI perspectives on networking and security.
+He received the NSF CISE CRII award in 2016, the Best Paper Award from IEEE GlobalSIP in 2019, and the NSF CAREER award in 2021.
+He is a senior member of IEEE and a member of ACM.